-§ 4.
-Hilbert's proof theory
+4. Hilbert's proof theory

-In order to grasp better the leading ideas of proof theory let us first bring to mind once again the character of the problem \parallel^{54} to be solved here.
-At issue is to prove the consistency of the mathematical concept formation on which the theory of arithmetic rests.
+In order to better grasp the leading ideas of proof theory let us first call to mind once again the character of the problem \parallel^{54} to be solved here.
+At issue is proving the consistency of the mathematical concept formation on which the theory of arithmetic rests.

-Philosophers have frequently raised the question whether a proof of consistency alone provides a justification of this concept formation [Ideenbildung].
+On the philosophical side, the question has frequently been raised whether a proof of consistency alone provides a justification for this concept formation [Ideenbildung].
 This way of putting the question is however misleading; it does not take into account the fact that the scientific motivation for the theoretical approach of arithmetic has been provided in essence already by science and that the proof of consistency is the only desideratum that remains to be fulfilled.

-The edifice of arithmetic is built on the foundation of conceptions which are of greatest relevance for scientific systematization in general: namely the principle of conservation ("permanence") of laws, which occurs here as the postulate of the unlimited applicability of the usual logical forms of judgment and inference, and the demand for a purely objective formulation of the theory, by which it is freed from all reference to our cognition. $\|^{362}$
+The edifice of arithmetic is built on the foundation of conceptions which are of greatest relevance for scientific systematization in general: namely the principle of conservation ("permanence") of laws, which occurs here as the postulate of the unlimited applicability of the usual logical forms of judgment and inference, and the demand for a purely objective formulation of the theory, by which it is freed from all reference to our cognition. \parallel^{362}